 Camp: Experience our day, weekend or resident camps during summer, winter or spring.

-Events: Participate in GSSEF’s mega events, such as the Camp Creepy, Camp-Tennial, Cookie U, Mall Madness, My Chick-N-Me or Suite Retreat.
+Events: Participate in GSSEF’s mega events, such as Camp-Tastic!, Cookie U, Mall Madness, or a council-wide Camporee.

-Series: Participate as an individual or as a group in a series of sessions relating to a specific theme or purpose, such as a Junior First Aid or It’s A Girl’s Life.
+Series: Participate as an individual or as a group in a series of sessions relating to a specific theme or purpose, such as a Junior First Aid, Program Aide (P.A.), cooking or It’s A Girl’s Life.

 Troop: Girls team up with other girls and meet regularly during the year with support from troop leaders, parents and staff.
 They engage in high-quality, fun programs that encourage learning, relationship building, and provide leadership opportunities.